About the UKSPF

 The Feasibility Fund

-The Feasibility Fund will provide funding for feasibility studies to support initial concept and business plan development: seed funding to help get project ideas off the ground.
+The Feasibility Fund provided funding for feasibility studies to support initial concept and business plan development: seed funding to help get project ideas off the ground.

 This fund could help to unlock projects capable of securing further public and private investment in the longer-term.

-The Feasibility Fund is intended to support projects that could deliver outcomes across our 2 overarching priorities (above).
+The Feasibility Fund was intended to support projects that could deliver outcomes across our 2 overarching priorities (above).

 Find out more and apply for the Feasibility Fund.